rails/rails/guides/source/security.md

 This will automatically include a security token, calculated from the current session and the server-side secret, in all forms and Ajax requests generated by Rails.
 You won't need the secret, if you use CookieStorage as session storage.
 If the security token doesn't match what was expected, the session will be reset. *Note:* In Rails versions prior to 3.0.4, this raised an `ActionController::InvalidAuthenticityToken` error.

-It is common to use persistent cookies to store user information, with +cookies.permanent+ for example.
+It is common to use persistent cookies to store user information, with `cookies.permanent` for example.
 In this case, the cookies will not be cleared and the out of the box CSRF protection will not be effective.
 If you are using a different cookie store than the session for this information, you must handle what to do with it yourself:

 ```ruby
 def handle_unverified_request